Mahesh Babu And Pawan Kalyan To Come Together; Big Dream Of Fans To Turn True!

 Both Pawan Kalyan and Mahesh Babu entered the film industry as a lead hero in the 1990's.
 While Pawan Kalyan made his debut in 1996, Mahesh Babu debut movie as a solo hero had released in 1999.
 Ever since then, they have grown as big stars who command a huge base.
 Pawan Kalyan is fondly addressed as Powerstar whereas Mahesh Babu is known as Superstar among the masses.

 As far as films are considered, Mahesh Babu is currently shooting for Sarileru Neekevvaru, which is the 26th film of the Superstar.
 On the other hand, Pawan Kalyan's previous film was Agnyaathavaasi that released in 2018.
-Powerstar has entered into politics and has reportedly bid a good bye to films.
+Powerstar has entered politics and has reportedly bid goodbye to films.